rofrano/vagrant-docker-provider/README.md

 This repo will build a docker image that can be used as a provider for [Vagrant](https://www.vagrantup.com) as a development environment.

+The ready made Docker Hub image can be found here: [rofrano/vagrant:ubuntu](https://hub.docker.com/repository/docker/rofrano/vagrant)

 ## Why Vagrant with Docker?

 This was inspired by Apple's introduction of the M1 chip which is ARM based.
 That means that solutions which use Vagrant and VirtualBox will not work on Apple M1 because VirtualBox requires an Intel processors.
 This lead me to find a solution for a virtual development environment that works with ARM and thus Apple M1 computers.

 [Docker](https://www.docker.com) has introduced the [Apple M1 Tech Preview](https://docs.docker.com/docker-for-mac/apple-m1/) that runs Docker on Macs that have the Apple M1 chip.
 By using Docker as a provisioner for Vagrant, we can simulate the same experience as developers using Vagrant with VirtualBox.
+This is one case where you actually do want a Docker container to behave like a VM.

 ## Image Contents

 This image is based on Ubuntu Focal 20.04 and contains  the packages that are needed for a valid vagrant box.
 This includes the `vagrant` userid with password-less `sudo` privileges.
 It also contains as `sshd` server.
-Normally, it is considered a bad idea to run an `ssh` server in a Docker container but in this case, the Docker container is emulating a Virtual Machine (VM) to provide a development environment so it makes perfect sense. ;-)
+Normally, it is considered a bad idea to run an `ssh` daemon in a Docker container but in this case, the Docker container is emulating a Virtual Machine (VM) to provide a development environment so it makes perfect sense. ;-)

 ## Example Vagrantfile